4l3xBB/Cyb3rBook/content/000 INBOX/Globbing.md

 >
 > Above code is explained [[IFS#Eval + Printf|here]]
 >
-> Take into account that if a filename contains an embedded newline, that filename will continue to be splitted into different parts due to [[Word Splitting]]
+> Take into account that if a filename contains an embedded newline, that filename will continue to be split into different parts due to [[Word Splitting]]
 >
 > This happens because the`IFS`'s value is a newline `\n`.
 There is no workaround to handle that newline splitting
 >